codenotary/kube-notary/README.md

 helm install -n kube-notary helm/kube-notary --set watch.namespace="default"
 ```

-When so configured, a namespaced `Role` will be created instead of the default `ClusterRole` to accomodate Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for a single namespace. `kube-notary` will get permission for, and will watch, the configured namespace only.
+When so configured, a namespaced `Role` will be created instead of the default `ClusterRole` to accommodate Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for a single namespace. `kube-notary` will get permission for, and will watch, the configured namespace only.

-### Manual installation (no Helm)
+### Manual installation (without Helm)
 Alternatively, it is possible to manually install `kube-notary` without using Helm.
 Instructions and templates for manual installation are within the [kubernetes folder](kubernetes).

 ## Uninstall